Bitangents of tropical plane quartic curves

 \item[(iii)] $P+Q$ is linearly equivalent to effective divisors obtainable only by moving the two points in tandem.
 By Lemma \ref{twoChips} below, this can only occur when $P$ and $Q$ form a 2-edge-cut.
 By the classification in Appendix \ref{section:theta_chars}, this happens only for the Mickey Mouse and two-bridge combinatorial types.

 We begin with the Mickey Mouse graph.
 From the combinatorial type of $C$, we know that the corresponding Newton subdivision has exactly two edges between the interior points $(1,1)$, $(2,1)$, and $(1,2)$.
-By symmetry, we may assume that $(1,1)$ is connected to the two other points, giving a Newton subdivision of the form shown on the left side of Figure \ref{figure:mickey_bad}.
+By symmetry, we may assume that $(1,1)$ is connected to the two other points, giving a Newton subdivision of the form shown on the left side of Figure \ref{figure:mickey_bad2}.
+The diagonal edge from $(1,1)$ to $(2,2)$ is present because an edge must separate $(2,1)$ from $(1,2)$ from being joined by an edge.
 The simple cycle $\gamma\subset C$ containing the support of the divisor $D_1$ is determined by which other points connect to $(1,1)$ in the triangulation, with all possibilities for the edges and a corresponding cycle shown in Figure \ref{figure:mickey_bad2}.
 The relevant points are labelled by $i$ with $1\leq i\leq 9$, and the edges are labelled by $e_i$, where $e_i$ is dual to the edge connecting point $i$ to $(1,1)$.
 Although not all triangulations will have all of the edges, each triangulation will have some subset of them making up the cycle $\gamma$.

 Let $L_E$ be a Euclidean line with slope $1$ passing through the midpoint of the edge of $C$ dual to the segment connecting $(1,1)$ and $(2,2)$.
 The line $L_E$ must pass through exactly one more point of the cycle $\gamma$, and this point must in fact be contained in $e_4\cup e_5\cup e_6$; this is because the edges $e_1$, $e_2$, and $e_3$ have slopes $\geq 0$ and $\leq 1$, and the edges $e_7$, $e_8$, and $e_9$ have slopes $\geq 1$ , making it impossible for $L_E$ to pass through them due to the position of the edges.